Consecrated cemetery owned by Congregation Beth Israel.

 Natural burial at Fernwood uses no embalming, no grave liners or vaults.
 A simple, dignified burial in a shroud or plain wood box.

 Picturesque Jewish cemetery in Marin County serving affiliated and non-affiliated Jews who want to be buried in an all-inclusive Jewish cemetery.

-This North Bay cemetery is located in the scenic 160-year-old St. Helena Cemetery.
-A community cemetery open to Jews and their families regardless of affiliation.
+North Bay cemetery is located in the scenic 160-year-old St. Helena Cemetery.
+Community cemetery open to Jews and their families regardless of affiliation.

 Newly expanded and landscaped cemetery serving the needs of the South Bay Jewish community.
 Unaffiliated welcome.
 Single and double-depth burials, cremation options.
 Natural setting.

 Serving the Jewish community of the Peninsula.
 One of Northern California's most picturesque memorial parks, overlooking the coastal hills.
 Maintained by Peninsula Temple Beth El.

 Jewish-owned cemetery, mausoleum and columbarium, serving the entire Jewish community since 1853.